joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5742095/2024/09/03/pwhl-minnesota-general-manager-melissa-caruso/

 **Trump Aides Evacuated Offices After Prank Sparked Bugging Fears**\
-`Police were called after suspicious devices were found at a Florida campaign office.
+`The police were called after suspicious devices were found at a Florida campaign office.
 It was quickly determined that the devices were likely part of a prank.`\
 https://nytimes.com/2024/09/03/us/politics/trump-prank-devices.html

 **Deputy football director O'Boyle set to leave Man United**\